Music

 Summer Term: Second Half Term |

-Keyboard skills Brahms Lullaby Knowledge: Knowledge of what pitch is and how it can be notated, lines and spaces in treble clef, dotted notes, Time signatures – three and four time, pitches on a keyboard, Background information about Brahms’s lullaby
+Instrumental Skills - Keyboard Brahms Lullaby Knowledge: Knowledge of what pitch is and how it can be notated, lines and spaces in treble clef, dotted notes, Time signatures, pitches on a keyboard, Background information about Brahms’s lullaby

-Skills: how to identify changes in pitch, playing keyboard with good technique and accuracy of pitch and rhythm, maintaining a steady pulse, practice skills, using basic recording features in a DAW, performance skills
+Skills: how to identify changes in pitch, playing keyboard with good technique and accuracy of pitch and rhythm, maintaining a steady pulse, practice skills, using basic recording features in a DAW, performance skills, correct hand placement, playing with two hands

-Vocabulary: Pitch, graphic score, stave, treble clef, ledger lines, dotted notes, ¾ and 4/4 time signatures fluent, accurate
+Vocabulary: Pitch, stave, treble clef, ledger lines, dotted notes, 3/4-time signatures fluent, accurate

 |

-Skills: Performance skills, practice skills, maintaining a steady pulse, maintaining a part within an ensemble, composing for an ensemble, composing using motifs and ternary form, listening for musical elements and devices, keyboard skills, recording using multiple tracks and voices in a DAW
+Skills: Performance skills, group composition work, composing for a stimulus, composing using motifs, listening for inter-related dimensions of music and devices, keyboard skills, recording using multiple tracks and voices in a DAW

-Samba Drumming Knowledge: Background to samba drumming and its place within Brazilian culture, links to African Music and slave-trade, knowledge of musical features of samba including call and response, polyrhythms, samba groove, recall of specific patterns learned in previous lessons, samba instrument names
+Samba Drumming Knowledge: Background to samba drumming and its place within Brazilian culture, knowledge of musical features of samba including call and response, polyrhythms, samba groove, recall of specific patterns learned in previous lessons, samba instrument names

 Skills: Performing as part of a class ensemble, maintaining a steady pulse, performance and practice skills, following and leading using non-verbal signals, listening as part of or leader of an ensemble

-Ukulele Knowledge: Basic construction of the ukulele and factors affecting pitch, know how to read chord diagrams, correct finger placement for a range of chords
+Instrumental Skills - Ukulele Knowledge: Basic construction of the ukulele and factors affecting pitch, know how to read chord diagrams and ukulele tab, correct finger placement for a range of chords

-Skills: Able to play a range of chords on ukulele with good technique, maintaining a steady pulse, performance skills, accompanying other performers, performing in a small group, practice skills, singing skills, fitting a performance in time with a backing track
+Skills: Able to play a range of chords on ukulele with good technique, maintaining a steady pulse, performance skills, accompanying other performers, performing in a small group, practice skills, reading and playing ukulele tab

 Year 7